ben-le/DevOps_Trainings/docs/ProgrammingScripting/BestScriptingLangsDevops.md

-# Best Programming & Scripting Languages for DevOps Engineers

-**by Bibin Wilson and Nishantha Singh
-September 21, 2023**

-## Programming & Scripting Languages for DevOps Engineers

-Want to jump straight to the answer?
-The best programming languages for DevOps Engineers are **Python & Golang**.

-This blog emphasizes programming and scripting languages commonly used by DevOps engineers in DevOps environments for automation needs.

 ### What are the Best Programming and Scripting Languages for DevOps Engineers?

-Without wasting any more time, let’s dig right in!
-(In no particular order)

 1. **GoLang**
    When it comes to DevOps, GoLang is my #1 choice.